uncovsky/thesis/README.md

 * General MDP class implemented using sparse matrices.

-* Support for 1 or 2 reward dimensions / pareto curves.
+* Support for maximization or minimization of 2 objectives.

 * BRTDP algorithm implementation that uses both of the above, keeps lower and
 * upper bounds on objective for each state/action pair - pareto curves.
 Accepts